 Cyclone Gabrielle – Great Rides update

-The Hawke’s Bay Trails have incurred significant damage, resulting in the closure of approximately 30% of the trails, as shown on this up-to-date map.
-Much of the inland sections on the Ngaruroro/ Tūtaekurī rivers are closed, and part of the Tukituki loop, on the foothills of Te Mata Peak.
-The coastal section that stretches from Bay View, around Napier, via Clive to Cape Kidnappers in the south is relatively unscathed, so there are still opportunities to get out on this wonderful Great Ride and enjoy most of the region's sights and legendary hospitality.
+The coastal section stretching from Bay View, around Napier, via Clive to Cape Kidnappers in the south is looking fabulous, with lots of opportunities to get out on this wonderful Great Ride and enjoy most of the region's sights and legendary hospitality.

 The Marine Parade Viewing Platform, post cyclone (Hawke's Bay Tourism).